tari-project/tari/SECURITY.md

 * Affected software versions; and
 * If known, mitigations for the issue.

 The more detail you provide, the easier it will be for us to triage and fix the issue.
-Tari follows a **90 day disclosure timeline** as described in this policy.
+Tari follows a **60 day disclosure timeline** as described in this policy.

+#### Yat Issues

+[Yat](https://y.at) vulnerabilities should be disclosed via the [Yat Bug Bounty](https://bugcrowd.com/yat-og) program.

 ## Our Commitments